 The M2 ordinance includes a requirement for a performance assessment to be conducted at least once every three years to evaluate OCTA's efficiency and effectiveness in delivery of M2 as promised to the voters.
 Three prior performance assessments have been completed covering fiscal years FY 2006-07 through FY 2008-09, FY 2009-10 through FY 2011-12, and FY 2012-13 through FY 2014-15.
 Findings and recommendations from assessments are presented to the Board and recommendations are implemented as appropriate.
-A fourth assessment will begin in July 2018 and cover the period between July 1, 2015 and June 30, 2018.
-During this quarter, a consultant was selected, and the contract executed with work to begin in July 2018.
-A final report is anticipated to be brought to the Board in spring 2019.
+A fourth assessment began in July 2018 and covers the period between July 1, 2015 and June 30, 2018.
+During this quarter, the consultant, Sjoberg Evashenk Consulting, held a kick off meeting, began interviews with staff and external stakeholders, and started reviewing M2 related documents.
+Initial findings will be presented to staff in early 2019 and a final report is anticipated to be brought to the Board in spring 2019.